hiiamboris/red-wiki/Ideal-array-capabilities.md

 shift a							; returns 1, a = [2 3 5]
 unshift a 0						; returns
 ```
+More REBOL-like function names could be used such as remove, append, take, and insert.
 (Adding elements through assignment is not required).

 8. Vector arithmetic for arrays of numeric types